-Senator Scott Wagner was first elected to the State Senate in March 2014, winning a special election to represent the citizens of the 28th Senatorial District, which includes part of York County.
-In November 2014, voters elected him to a full, four-year term.
+Senator Scott Wagner was elected to his first term in the State Senate in March 2014, winning a special election to represent the citizens of the 28th Senatorial District, which includes part of York County.

-Wagner is Chairman of the Senate Local Government Committee and Vice Chairman of the Senate Labor and Industry Committee, and sits on the influential Senate Appropriations Committee.
-He also serves on the Transportation and Intergovernmental Operations committees.
+Senator Wagner serves as Chairman of the Senate Local Government Committee, working to advance legislation for the betterment of Pennsylvania’s taxpayers and local government entities.
+He also serves as Vice Chairman of the Senate Labor & Industry Committee, and is a member of the Senate Appropriations, Transportation, and Intergovernmental Operations Committees.

 Wagner is active in the York non-profit community and has served in organizations promoting entrepreneurship and leadership development.
 He is a past recipient of the South Central PA Entrepreneur of the Year Award and Distinguished Service Award.